 Melvin can help us heal ourselves and reintroduce us to our ability to develop agency and self-efficacy.
 Melvin will reintroduce ourselves to our neighbors and fellow community dwellers, the Residents of the Neighborhood — not to seek approval, but to help each other out.
 Make Melvin’s Neighborhood your neighborhood.
 Make the drive for a better you and correspondingly a better world around you be the force that defines your Perfect World.

 To visualize the full experience of life in Melvin’s Neighborhood, click here.
 The link will take you into the world of Alex, a Resident of the Neighborhood.
-She’ll take you on a journey through her week, including a look at her morning email of nudges from Melvin and how it affects her daily engagements with the Front Porches in Elysia, the fictional community that houses Melvin’s Neighborhood.
+She’ll take you on a journey through her week, including a look at how she integrates “Opening The Shades”, her morning email of nudges from Melvin, and how it affects her daily engagements with the Front Porches in Elysia, the fictional community that houses Melvin’s Neighborhood.

 Please help Melvin help you.
 We’d love to hear how you think we could make Melvin and the Neighborhood even better than what we’ve come up with.
 Just email me at firstname.lastname@example.org.